Andrea-MariaDB-2/nodejs.org/.github/ISSUE_TEMPLATE/01-bug_report.md

 ---
-name: 🐛 Bug Report
+name: "\U0001F41B Bug Report"
-about: If something isn't working as expected 🤔.
+about: "If something isn't working as expected \U0001F914."
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--
 Thanks for wanting to report an issue you've found on the nodejs.org website.